Luigi's Mansion: Dark Moon: Marketing and release

-Dark Moon was revealed at E3 2011 by Reggie Fils-Aime, a day before the announcement of the Wii U. He mentioned that the game would be more than another Luigi's Mansion installment, and a trailer played that showed the concept of multiple mansions alongside other gameplay features.
+Dark Moon was revealed at E3 2011 by Reggie Fils-Aimé, a day before the announcement of the Wii U. He mentioned that the game would be more than another Luigi's Mansion installment, and a trailer played that showed the concept of multiple mansions alongside other gameplay features.
 Further details were kept minimal and announced a vague 2012 release date.
 It was tentatively referred to as Luigi's Mansion 2.
 The following day Nintendo announced at a developer's conference that Next Level Games would be behind the title, which came as a surprise to some.
 When queried on why Nintendo was making a Luigi's Mansion sequel before another Pikmin entry, Miyamoto replied that "he wanted to" and had wanted to for a long time.
-Various booths to demo the game were available during the event for a twenty minute play sessions, and received positive first impressions from critics.
+Various booths to demo the game were available during the event for twenty-minute play sessions, and received positive first impressions from critics.

 Further details were revealed at E3 2012, where gameplay footage was shown detailing new gameplay features and how the game functions with 3D graphics.
 It was renamed to Luigi's Mansion: Dark Moon and dated for a holiday release.
 Details, however, remained sparse.
 A demo kiosk was once again also available.
 Nintendo published a release schedule on August 13, 2012, which mentioned that Dark Moon would instead release in the "first half of 2013 in the Americas", while Professor Layton and the Miracle Mask and Paper Mario: Sticker Star proceeded to release on schedule.
 It was later announced via Twitter that the game would release within the first quarter of 2013.
 In January 2013, they revealed the game's multiplayer features.
 They also announced in January that the title would release March 24, alongside the reveal of the game's box artwork.